Top of page

 Hilary Burns (’14), education reporter, The Boston Globe

-Catherine Burroughs (’80), novelist
+Catherine Burroughs (’80), academic writer and novelist

 Jamie Vacca Chambliss (’94), literary agent